3 ETFs That Buy Low--But Not Too Low

 Within the realm of U.S. equity exchange-traded funds, there are eight that appear to balance this dual mandate.
 These funds, featured in Exhibit 1, rank in the cheaper (as measured by their price/earnings ratios) and more profitable (as measured by their return on assets) halves of the universe of broad U.S. stock ETFs.
 Additionally, each has accumulated over five years of track record and has an expense ratio less than or equal to 0.25%.

-Ryan Jackson does not own shares in any of the securities mentioned above.
+Ryan Jackson does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.